 We have a clear complaints procedure.
 We would encourage parents/carers to contact the school as soon as they have concerns.
 In the first instance we would suggest that you contact the class teacher.
-If you are not satisfied with the outcome, then please contact the Cluster Leader or Head of Department.
-If you still feel that your concerns have not been addressed, then contact a member of the Leadership Team.
+If you are not satisfied with the outcome, then please contact the Cluster Leader or Assistant Head for the Department.
+If you still feel that your concerns have not been addressed, then contact a member of the Senior Leadership Team.
 We always aim to support parents/carers and resolve concerns as quickly as possible.
-We have a "Headteacher's Awards' Board" in our foyer and positive feedback.from parents/carers is shared at the Leadership meetings, with staff via eNews and with parents via the weekly email home.
+Positive feedback from parents/carers is shared at Leadership meetings, with staff via eNews and with parents via the weekly email home.